 A History of the Saxophone, its Performers, Styles and Pedagogy Prior to World War II

 Almost every musical style where the saxophone is heard today initially resisted and rejected inclusion of the saxophone because of its abrasive and “primitive” sound.
 As both its players and the instrument itself have been refined and players have improved, the distaste musical society once held for this instrument has significantly diminished.
 Over the last century, the saxophone has overcome its initial rejection to become one of the most popular instruments in Western music.
+More and more people have learned to play saxophone as its popularity has grown, with the instrument available to buy in music stores in Lincoln Nebraska, as well as all other good music stores.
 There is one particular genre of music that eventually accepted the saxophone as one of its predominant instruments and is, in fact, the style most frequently associated with the saxophone – jazz.

 The Origins of the Saxophone

 Adolphe Sax, a Belgian musician and instrument maker, was the inventor of the saxophone.
 Sax initially received music instruction from his father, Charles Sax, the Instrument Maker to the Court of the Netherlands.
 He later received formal training at the Brussels Conservatory where he studied voice and flute and later, clarinet.